-In our previous post on non-clinical service businesses for physicians, we talked about business ideas with individuals as the customer.
+In my previous post on non-clinical service businesses for physicians, I talked about business ideas with individuals as the customer.
 This post is all about what’s known as business-to-business, or B2B, companies.

 Easy-entry home-based service businesses doctors can start